Nuclei-Software/nuclei-sdk/doc/source/design/app.rst

     - This demo requires ECLIC, System Timer, and optional TEE (Trusted Execution Environment) and SSTC extension to be present.
 When TEE and SSTC is present, both M-Mode and S-Mode interrupts are tested.
 When TEE is not present, only M-Mode interrupts are tested.
     - It can also work with ECLICv2, see :ref:`design_soc_evalsoc_eclicv2`
+    - **Vector interrupt stack behavior**: When compiled with RVV (e.g. ``-march=rv64imafdcv``), `__INTERRUPT` decorated vector interrupt handlers save context on the current stack, NOT on the separated interrupt stack.
+For non-leaf handlers (which call other functions), the compiler saves all caller-saved GPR + FP registers + FCSR plus any callee-saved registers actually used, and ALL 32 vector registers (v0-v31, each `vlenb` bytes) are also saved (e.g. 512B for VLEN=128, 16KB for VLEN=4096).
+For leaf handlers, only actually-used registers are saved.
+In M-Mode or S-Mode, vector interrupts run on the background task stack (main stack for M-Mode, `SMODE_STACK_SIZE` for S-Mode), which must be large enough to accommodate the context.

 **How to run this application:**